Modern Slavery Act Transparency Statement 2026

 Suppliers

-As detailed in our policy section below, we have implemented a Third Party Management policy.
-Underpinning this we have a set of standards including our Onboarding & Due Diligence Standard, Contracting Standard, and Third Party Management Standard.
-The policy and standards are updated on a periodic basis and were last reviewed and updated in October 2023.
+In this statement’s policy section, you will see that we have implemented a Third Party Management policy.
+Underpinning this, we have a set of standards including our Onboarding & Due Diligence Standard, Contracting Standard, and Third Party Management Standard.
+The policy and standards are updated on a periodic basis and were last reviewed and updated in April 2025.

-Colleagues across the Society are advised by our Third Party Management team, on a case-by-case basis, on due diligence at the point of entry into supplier arrangements.
-We take a risk-based approach and place particular focus on industries that carry a higher risk of slavery or human trafficking.
+Colleagues are advised by our Third Party Management team, on a case-by-case basis, on due diligence at the point of entry into supplier arrangements and throughout the contract lifecycle.
+We take a risk-based approach and focus on industries that carry a higher risk of slavery or human trafficking.
 The due diligence we complete is appropriate and proportionate to the risks involved for individual arrangements.
-As part of onboarding suppliers, we undertake checks to provide us with assurance that suppliers are also paid the real Living Wage.
+As part of onboarding suppliers, we undertake checks to give us assurance that suppliers are also paid the real Living Wage.
 For any suppliers providing human resources, we ensure that the supplier has carried out vetting and reference checks equivalent to our own.

-To further enhance our due diligence processes, in 2022, we launched a sustainability due diligence tool which specifically focuses on sustainable procurement and labour and human rights.
-We now have a process in place for enhanced screening of our third party suppliers that present a higher risk of slavery.
+To further enhance our due diligence processes, in 2022, we launched a sustainability due diligence tool.
+This focuses on sustainable procurement and labour and human rights.
+We have a process for enhanced screening of our third party suppliers that present a higher risk of slavery.

-Oversight and governance is provided by our Operational Resilience Committee and operational areas are expected to attest against controls on at least an annual basis under the Risk Management Framework.
+Oversight and governance are provided by our Operational Resilience Committee and operational areas are expected to attest against controls on at least an annual basis under the Risk Management Framework.

 Members